Asot Michael: Political career

-In 2018, Michael was accused by British investor Peter Virdee of Michael's involvement in a bribery scheme.
-Michael denied soliciting bribes and said the original detention was for the purpose of an interview with police.
-Following the resignation, Prime Minister Gaston Browne said, "Unfortunately, [Michael] has a legal issue he has to dispense [with] and as soon as he is able to do so we look forward to his return to the government to make his contribution."
-Michael resigned his position on 15 May 2018.
+In May 2019, Browne admitted in a public statement that Asot Michael has been a great asset to the government and the Antigua Barbuda Labour Party (ABLP) and that he had made tremendous contributions to the country.
+Prime Minister Browne stated also, "Unfortunately, [Michael] has a legal issue he has to dispense [with], and as soon as he is able to do so, we look forward to his return to the government to make his contribution."